MaterializeInc/demos/dbt-get-started/README.md

 ### Connect

-Connect to Materialize using a PostgreSQL-compatible [client](https://materialize.com/docs/integrations/sql-clients/), like `psql`, and the credentials for your region:
+In a new terminal session, connect to Materialize using a PostgreSQL-compatible [client](https://materialize.com/docs/integrations/sql-clients/) (like `psql`), and the credentials for your region:

 ```bash
 psql "postgres://<user>:<password>@<host>:6875/materialize"